stasjok/salt-states/README.md

 # salt-states

-Various SaltStack states, which I didn't put in separate formulas
+Various SaltStack states, which I didn't put in separate formulas.

 ## Table of Contents